-A master's degree in IT can be an excellent way to advance your career or pivot from another industry into tech.
+A master's degree in industrial technology can be an excellent way to advance your career or pivot from another industry into tech.
 Learn more about what it takes to earn the degree and what you can do with it.

 Earning your master’s degree in information technology (IT)—or the practice of supporting and troubleshooting computer systems and network systems—can be a lucrative way to advance your knowledge or pivot from another area and prepare for a career in the field.